24-Hour Crisis Support

 Inasmuch House is a shelter for women-identified and non-binary people with or without children in their care who are experiencing abuse and/or homelessness.

 We give women, non-binary people, and children who have experienced violence and abuse a safe place to stay while they rebuild their lives and return to the community.
 Our goal isn’t just to house women, non-binary people, and children, but to help them regain the confidence and strength to live a healthy and independent life again.

 Women, non-binary people, and their children can leave an abusive situation and find safe, free accommodation with us.
 While here, they have access to meals, clothing, laundry, and other personal supports.

 While staying Inasmuch House, mothers/caregivers, children, and youth can access support from our knowledgeable and trained child and youth workers.

-In addition to our 24-hour crisis phone support, Text Inasmuch is a secure text and web-based service for women in Hamilton experiencing homelessness and abuse.
+In addition to our 24-hour crisis phone support, Text Inasmuch is a secure text and web-based service for women and non-binary people in Hamilton experiencing homelessness and abuse.
 Our client advocates provide emotional support, practical advice and referrals.
 Learn more here.

 Inasmuch House operates out of an anti-racist, anti-oppressive, intersectional feminist framework which is trauma-informed and client-centred.

 Inasmuch House receives funding from the following partners: the Ministry of Children, Community and Social Services, Ontario Realtors Care Foundation, and Royal LePage Shelter Foundation.